The first step in preparing to conduct a JHA is to review all of the jobs in the workplace and make a list of those jobs that might require a JHA.

 |SAFE JOB PROCEDURE|

-During the job review process, focus on identifying hazardous conditions and unsafe behaviors.
+During the job development process, focus primarily on identifying hazardous conditions and unsafe behaviors.
 Remember, it takes a hazard and exposure to the hazard before an accident can occur.
-So, it makes sense to look for them during the review.
+It makes sense to look for hazards and job steps with unsafe behaviors that create exposure.
 Sources to help identify hazardous conditions and unsafe behaviors include:

 If hazards that pose an immediate danger to an employee's life or health exist, take immediate action to protect the worker.
 Any problems that can be corrected easily should be corrected as soon as possible.